hbrouwer/mesh-examples/english_past_tense/README.md

 ## Analysis of network performance

 Examine and report the performance of the network on irregular verbs.
-In the training data, the first `2` items are arbitrary past tense forms, then come `410` regular, `20` no-change, and `68` vowel change verbs.
+In the training data, the first two items are arbitrary past tense forms, then come `410` regular, `20` no-change, and `68` vowel change verbs.
 Why does the network have difficulty learning irregular verbs?
 Study the output representations the model produces for irregulars.
 What is it doing?

-Compare the performance of the network on regulars vs irregulars.
-Can you identify any systematicity in the errors that the network makes
+Compare the performance of the network on regulars versus irregulars.
+Can you identify any systematicity in the errors that the network makes?

-The set `test' contains `211` verb stems that the network has not been trained on.
-Make this set the active set using the `changeSet test' command, and examine and report how well the model generalizes to unseen data.
+The set `test` contains `211` verb stems that the network has not been trained on.
+Make this set the active set using the `changeSet test` command, and examine how well the model generalizes to unseen data.

 Increase the token frequency of the arbitrary verbs in the `phone_train.set` file (by copying the first two item blocks a number of times).
 Why should an